-Gardening for wildlife is an immensely satisfying, rewarding hobby and never has this been more the case than during this period of uncertainty in which we currently find ourselves.
-Over the last few weeks I have taken great solace from being able to spend time in my garden, splitting plants, taking cuttings, weeding beds and witnessing the positive impact on wildlife.
+Gardening for wildlife is an immensely satisfying, rewarding hobby.
+No matter what's happening in the world I can take great solace from being able to spend time in my garden, splitting plants, taking cuttings, weeding beds and witnessing the positive impact on wildlife.

 Just one example.
 Last year a friend gave me some bugle plants.
 I split them, planted them and tended them carefully.
 This spring they sent up tall flower spikes and began to spread vigorously in their adopted home.
 Their flowers buzzed with bees throughout April and each time I saw this happen I felt a warm fuzzy gratifying glow.